philkoerber/Zerbinetto/README.md

 ```

 The bot will:
-- Connect to Lichess
+- Connect to Lichess event stream
-- Accept all incoming challenges
+- Accept all incoming challenges automatically
-- Play random legal moves
+- Play legal chess moves using proper game logic
+- Monitor active games in real-time
-- Log activities to the console
+- Log detailed activities to the console

 ### Production Deployment